-- 5.1 - - 5.2 Cross-department coordination and training has provided support to school sites to enhance School Plans for Student Achievement (SPSAs) to explicitly address African American/Black students resulting from a comprehensive needs assessment and through the Professional Learning Communities model. - 5.3 The district's equity audit has been begun, which includes the components of recruitment, hiring, placement, and retention practices supporting diverse staffing. - 5.4 A plan has been developed to provide administrators with comprehensive professional learning using culturally and linguistically responsive teaching (CLRT) and the brain.
-The Ready for Rigor Framework has been included into a reflection tool.
-SUSD has already included CLRT criterion during the textbook adoption processes.
-A needs assessment was completed through a variety of sources, including panorama survey data from Student Voices. - 5.5 A Community Partnership Interest Survey was launched and made public.
-Partners have begun demonstrating interest, while sites have continued to strengthening existing partnerships that meet site student needs. - 5.6 African American Ethnic Studies course has been developed and was taught at two sites. - 5.7 - - 5.8 -
+5.1 - The district's equity audit started focusing on foundational components in the development of the Black Student Achievement Plan.
+5.2 - Cross-department coordination and training has provided support to school sites to enhance School Plans for Student Achievement (SPSAs) to explicitly address African American/Black students resulting from a comprehensive needs assessment and through the Professional Learning Communities model.

+5.3 - The district's equity audit started, which includes the components of recruitment, hiring, placement, and retention practices supporting diverse staffing.

+5.4 - Site administrators analyzed curriculum supporting alignment with culturally and linguistically responsive teaching (CLRT) and the brain using the Ready for Rigor Framework within the reflection tool.
+Individual student needs were collected through a diagnostic tool that supported the assessment of student performance.

+5.5 - A Community Partnership Interest Survey was launched and made public, with community partners demonstrating interest, while sites have continued to strengthening existing partnerships that meet site student needs.

+5.6 - African American Ethnic Studies course has been developed and was taught at two sites.

+5.7 - Cross-department coordination involving the Multi-Tiered System of Supports (MTSS) has been ongoing resulting in the implementation of an MTSS module for data and identification of intervention supports.

+5.8 - Resulting from community partner interest through the on-going Community Partnership Interest Survey, community partners were identified to support school safety and connectedness through engagement activities based on identified students needs.

+Stockton Unified School District did not experience challenges that impeded or significantly altered implementation.